 - Optional mini lid: 0.9 ounces

 - Optional plastic frame sheet with center stay: 8.5 ounces

 Compression is particularly important on the Quasar 55L, because the main compartment tends to bulge out when the pack is stuffed full of gear and food, and balancing your load takes some patience.

-The Quasar 55L has two tiers of side compression straps, with the lower tier sewn inside the pockets, so that that the pockets are still usable.
+The Quasar 55L has two tiers of side compression straps, with the lower tier sewn inside the pockets, so that the pockets are still usable.
 Vertical compression is provided by the floating lid/mini lid and the front straps that connect it to the base of the pack.

 Additionally, there are lots of lash points along the front and back side seams of the pack for setting up your own external compression or gear attachment system.
 I’ve used these extensively during testing, for carrying snowshoes on winter hiking trips in the White Mountains, as the side compression straps and side pockets make it difficult to attach snowshoes to the side of the pack.